-Lindsay Parenti has been training dogs for nearly 10 years.
+Lindsay Parenti has been training dogs for more than 10 years.
 She earned her Master’s degree in Applied Behavior Analysis and is currently working toward completion of a Ph.D. in Human-Animal Interactions.
 Her expertise in service dog training has been sought out by the National Institute for Occupational Safety and Health, where Lindsay serves as a consultant for Project ROVER, a research program designed to assess the service dog needs of veterans with PTSD.
 Lindsay developed and currently teaches two courses in West Virginia University’s Animal Sciences department that teach students how to train service dogs and visitation therapy dogs.
 Lindsay has experience teaching puppy kindergarten and adult dog group obedience classes as well as providing private behavioral consultations to owners whose pets are experiencing a wide range of behavior problems.

 Lindsay has extensive experience working directly with families whose pets exhibit a wide range of behavior problems.
 She also previously taught our puppy kindergarten classes and group obedience classes.